-(For simplicity, we have not implemented the return of infinity in some cases as suggested by Wikipedia Student's t.
+(By popular demand, we now support infinite argument and random deviate.
+But we have not implemented the return of infinity as suggested by Wikipedia Student's t, instead throwing a domain error or return NaN.
 See also https://svn.boost.org/trac/boost/ticket/7177.)